Battle of Four Lakes: Battle

 On September 1, 1858, Wright's men woke at dawn to discover a large group of Indians atop an east-west trending ridge about 2 mi north-northwest of Wright's camp that connected Meadow Lake in the east and Granite Lake/Willow Lake in the west.
 The Native Americans, who numbered about 500 in total, planned to lure Wright's cavalry over the ridge and onto the plains beyond, where their faster mounts and superior horsemanship would enable them to wipe out the mounted soldiers.
 This would leave Wright's infantry stranded, incapable of resupply and thus easy prey.
 Chief Kamiakin occupied the center with Palus and Yakama.
 On the Indian left were Kamiakin's nephew, Qualchan, with additional Yakamas, and Stellam, a chief of the Schitsu'umsh, with warriors of his tribe.
 On the right were the Spokan chief Polatkin and members of his tribe.

 Wright attacked with a group of 30 Niimíipu led by 1st Lt.
 John Mullan, who swept far to the right and then behind the ridge, forcing the Indians atop it to withdraw.
 Wright then sent his infantry up and over the ridge.
 The infantry line stopped 600 yd from the Native American forces, who (based on their previous experience with Steptoe) believed themselves safely out of range.
 The infantry opened fire, killing a number of Native Americans and scattering most of them.
-Then Wright's cavalary sped around the ridge to the left, driving into the main Native American force, scattering more of them and driving many into the woods on Wright's right.
+Then Wright's cavalry sped around the ridge to the left, driving into the main Native American force, scattering more of them and driving many into the woods on Wright's right.
 Wright's artillery, brought up to the ridge, fired into the trees.

 The battle lasted until 2 P.M.
 No Army personnel were lost, while Native American casualties numbered 17 to 20 dead and several times that number wounded.
 Although Wright's cavalry pursued the Indians, their slower mounts, laden with much more gear, soon tired and the Army could not keep up the chase.

 Kamiakin had counted on another Army defeat to rally more tribes and warriors to his cause and vastly enlarging his alliance.
 The defeat at Four Lakes meant no such allies emerged, effectively ending the uprising (although one more battle remained to be fought).